japertechnology/juxta-repo-se/README.md

 # Juxtarepose

-It captures the latest GitHub snapshots of specified repositories, places them side‑by‑side, static and untouched, enabling analysis and comparison without merging or preserving history.
+Captures the latest GitHub snapshots of specified repositories, places them side‑by‑side, static and untouched, enabling analysis and comparison without merging or preserving history.

 ## Quick Start